Last Updated on May 6, 2022

 - Homestay – Stay with a Mayan family.
 Even if you do not wish to sign up for Spanish classes, many schools will book you a homestay with a Mayan family for a very reasonable price (less than $100.00 per week for accommodation including three meals).

 - Engage.
-It’s difficult to get many of the Mayan in the tourist centres to have a real conversation with you as selling tends to be their primary objective.
+It’s difficult to get many of the Mayan in the tourist centers to have a real conversation with you as selling tends to be their primary objective.
 But if and when possible, ask and try to learn fro them where you can.